 In many cases the books record the name of the requesting journalist, but not the organisation they were working for.
 By carefully working out which journalist worked for which paper during this period we’ve been able to work out the number of requests on the 7 categories for each newspaper covered in the books.

 We have not counted searches where the information appears to have been obtained legally, or is available from legitimate sources.

 By cross referencing this with a price list for Mr Whittamore’s services we’ve been able to work out how much each paper was spending on commissioning breaches of the data Protection Act.
 In cases where the pricelist has shown varying prices for a service we’ve based out calculations on an average figure.
-You can see the full figures here

 The Information Commissioner’s Office estimates there are around four thousand people whose personal details have been recorded in Steve Whittamore’s notebooks.
 Some are well known people in public life and celebrities, but the majority appear to be ordinary people who have been briefly of interest to journalists following a story.